What is PTG International Youth College?

 Study trips – The world is our classroom

-The PTG college has a long tradition for study trips and "learning by doing", and has in the last few years travelled in Belize, Indonesia and India as part of the students’ learning experience.
+The PTG college has a long tradition for study trips and "learning by doing", and has in the last few years travelled in Morocco, Indonesia and Russia as part of the students’ learning experience.
 The programme for the study trips has three purposes:

 1. To do good.
 That it is, to participate actively in a local community project, for the benefit of children and youth.

 2. To learn about the social reality of normal people in the country – stay with families, meet with local youth, visit schools, play sports and so on.